WhatIndiansMustDo/WhatIndiansMustDo.github.io/NPS-Simple-Guide.md

 ---
 ## **Final Thoughts**
 NPS is **a great retirement option with tax savings**, but it comes with restrictions.
 If you want long-term, stable growth, it’s a solid choice.
 However, if you need flexibility, consider other options like ELSS or PPF.

-Would you invest in NPS?
-If you need help with allocation, let us know! 😊